BLS Home

 It is easy to become active in the Business Law Section.
 As is true with many volunteer organizations, the time and effort put into the Section by its officers, Council members, Committee chairs, and other active members directly correlates to the viability of the Section and its worth to all Section members.
 Volunteer Today

-Beverly Hills Resident Marguerite Donahue is the 2024 Recipient of the Stephen H. Schulman Outstanding Business Lawyer Award
+South Lyon Resident Jim Carey is the 2025 Recipient of the Stephen H. Schulman Outstanding Business Lawyer Award

-Marguerite Donahue, a corporate transactional attorney practicing law with Taft Detroit, has been named the recipient of the 18th Annual Stephen H. Schulman Outstanding Business Lawyer Award by the State Bar of Michigan’s Business Law Section.
+Jim Carey, managing partner of Carey Law and Professor Emeritus at Cooley Law School (where he has taught for roughly two decades) has been named the recipient of the 19th Annual Stephen H. Schulman Outstanding Business Lawyer Award by the State Bar of Michigan’s Business Law Section.

 This prestigious award honors Michigan business lawyers who consistently exemplify the characteristics the Business Law Section seeks to foster and facilitate: the highest quality of professionalism, the highest quality of practice, and an unwavering dedication to service, ethical conduct, and collegiality within the practice of law.

-Donahue joins other experienced and accomplished business law attorneys who received the Schulman Award, including many leading business law attorneys in Michigan she has closely worked with.
-She was taught by Professor Schulman at Wayne State Law School and remembers him as knowledgeable and engaging.
+Carey joins other experienced and accomplished business law attorneys who received the Schulman Award, including many leading business law attorneys in Michigan that he has worked with in practice or as a member of the Business Law Section.

 About Professor Stephen H. Schulman: